-Toyota to expand in Michigan
+Toyota to invest $75M, add 85 jobs in Michigan

 Toyota Motor Engineering & Manufacturing North America Inc. wants to add 85 jobs and expand powertrain engineering operations at its Ann Arbor Township facility, according to the Michigan Economic Development Corp.